 - Alternate mowing paths – If you take the same route each time you mow, you might find you’ve created a visible pattern in your lawn.
 So the next time you mow, try something different.
 Mow diagonally, or start from where you normally end, just switch it up each time.

-- Leave the grass behind – As long as your turf is disease free, leaving your grass clippings behind and not bagging them is beneficial.
+- Leave healthy grass behind – As long as your turf is disease and weed free, leaving your grass clippings behind and not bagging them is beneficial.
 You are basically returning nitrogen back to your turf as the grass clippings breakdown (free fertilizer!).
 Spread out big clumps of grass clippings with a rake if needed.
 (If turf is diseased, bag and discard into the trash or your lawn bin.)

 - Compost your lawn clippings – Grass clippings are an awesome way to add nitrogen to your compost piles.
 Bag up disease-free, weed-free, lawn clippings and toss them into your compost bins.
 Our warm season grasses head into dormancy about the time the leaves begin to fall.
 Before storing your mower, use it to run over the leaves and mulch them so they can continue to add nutrients to the turf.